ckyb63/speaker_impedance/Prediction_Measurement_App/README.md

 1. First, it checks the local `Model` directory for `.keras` or `.h5` files
 2. If no model is found, it falls back to `../Impedance-main/best_model.keras`

-You can also manually select a model file using the "Browse" button in the Prediction tab.
+You can also manually select a model file using the "Browse" button in the Prediction panel.

 ## Data Storage